LeonardoReMake/fw-spec-kit/templates/commands/epic.md

 Given that project description, do this:

-1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and SPEC_FILE.
+1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and EPIC_FILE.
 All file paths must be absolute.
    **IMPORTANT** You must only ever run this script once.
 The JSON is provided in the terminal as output — always refer to it to get the actual content you're looking for.
 2. Load `templates/epic-template.md` to understand required sections.
-3. Write the epic breakdown to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the project description (arguments) while preserving section order and headings.
+3. Write the epic breakdown to EPIC_FILE using the template structure, replacing placeholders with concrete details derived from the project description (arguments) while preserving section order and headings.
    - Fill in the Execution Flow, Guidelines, Epics (N epics with business goals, scope in/out, notes), and Checklists as per template.
    - Mark missing information with `[NEEDS CLARIFICATION: specific question]`.
 4. Report completion with branch name, spec file path, and readiness for the next phase.